 In 2017, I launched a new Kickstarter campaign which exceeded its funding goal.
 This project, Below the Trees, is a proof of concept for a feature-length story I wrote.
 The short was completed in 2018 and screened at festivals through the following year.
 We earned six awards and two nominations during that time.

 Currently, I'm submitting my newest short, Winter's Blood, to film festivals.
-I also have some feature-length screenplays in development, so my next production will likely be one of those.
+I also have a feature-length screenplay in development which, most likely, will be my next project.

 I pride myself in assembling great teams.
 Using creativity, effective communication, and leadership, I strive to bring out the best in everyone on set.
 Filmmaking is largely about collaboration and problem solving, and I enjoy learning from the talented people I work with.
 If you like what I do, don't hesitate to send me a message.